 - Register to attend.
 (Registering is not mandatory for some events, but encouraged for all.
 Please read the event information carefully.)

 - If there is an opportunity to meet employers at an event, there will be a list of employers attending for you to review.

 To search for upcoming on-campus interviews for internships, part-time and full-time jobs:

 - Log into Handshake.

 - Select “On-Campus Interviews” from the left navigation menu.

 On Campus Part-Time Jobs (Student Employment)

 Students can work on-campus as student employees.
 Generally, these positions are part-time, up to 20 hours per week.
 Typically, students work about 12-15 hours per week, but schedules can vary.
 There are specific regulations about each of these work types and it is important that applicants ask about these regulations.
-Student employment positions are commonly posted on PCN and many times are posted by paper flyers on departmental notice boards.
+Student employment positions are commonly posted in Handshake and many times are posted by paper flyers on departmental notice boards.
 In addition, UCS hosts several on-campus student employment fairs each year, to assist students in finding an on-campus position.